ENVT1104 Environmental Science and Technology

 - Details for undergraduate courses

-- Level 1 core unit in the Environmental Science; Natural Resource Management major sequences
+- Level 1 core unit in the Environmental Science; Environmental Science and Management; Environmental Management major sequences

 - Through the exploration of six key thematic areas, this unit introduces students to the drivers and consequences of the most significant environmental challenges of our time, in addition to critically assessing the basis for potential solutions.
 Essential concepts in environmental physics, chemistry and biology are introduced throughout each module to develop essential knowledge and skills within the broader context of environmental science.
 This material forms the basis of more focused content delivered in Levels 2 and 3 of the Environmental Science and Geographical Science majors.